As a general contractor, you’re responsible for making sure your projects run smoothly and your clients and subcontractors are happy.

 Kansas

 General contractors don’t need to hold a state license to work in Kansas.
-However, there are local licensing requirements so make sure to check these before you begin work.
+However, there are local licensing requirements, so check these before you begin work.

 Kentucky